eclipse-tractusx/tractusx-edc/docs/development/decision-records/2024-09-16-tx-target-node-directory-proposal/README.md

 From the [documentation](https://github.com/eclipse-edc/FederatedCatalog/blob/e733355c6991ff633ee009bd5f35ced61e941da6/docs/developer/architecture/federated-catalog.architecture.md)
 > The Federated Catalog requires a list of Target Catalog Nodes, so it knows which endpoints to crawl.
 This list is provided by the TargetNodeDirectory.
 During the preparation of a crawl run, the ExecutionManager queries that directory and obtains the list of TCNs.

-To address this, the goal is the creation of an independent service responsible for exposing an API, retrieving and storing Connectors' URL's that a certain partner chooses.
-This new service would be called TargetNodeDirectoryService and the user will be able to host it.
+The goal is the creation of an extension responsible for exposing an API, where a member can input the BPNL's of the participants from which the catalogs are wanted, and then it will retrieve and store the respective Connector URL's.
+This new extension would get the data from the Discovery Service, provided a BPNL, and will be named `DiscoveryServiceRetrieverExtension`.
+However, each member has control to retrieve the Connector URL's from a different source, just needing to create an extension.

-Users will input the Connectors' URL's of the connectors they want the catalogs from, through the API of the TargetNodeDirectoryService

 This solution allows the member to choose precisely the Target Catalog Nodes that interests them, resulting in reduced network calls and latency.

-Additionally, each member has control on how to host and manage this new service.
-Service changes do not affect other parties (unless contract changes) and it can be scaled independently.
+Additionally, if a Connector URL is registered (or unregistered) in the Discovery Service, the retriever will reflect it since it requests based on BPNL (which should not change) and the registered URL's will be returned.

 Other solution was also considered